AF-GRILL/DISPluginForUnreal/README.md

 	- The GeoReferencingSystem actor is required in a level and can be found from the GeoReference Plugin by Epic Games.
 This plugin should be included when the GRILL DIS for Unreal plugin is installed and it should be enabled by default.
     	- This actor stores the Origin Location in real world coordinates in either LLA or in Projected CRS.
 This is used for conversions between real world coordinated and Unreal Engine coordinates.
         	- The website http://epsg.io/ can be used for getting Projected CRS locations.
-	- The DIS Game Manager actor is also required in the level and is build into the GRILL DIS for Unreal plugin.
+	- The DIS Game Manager actor is also required in the level and is built into the GRILL DIS for Unreal plugin.
 		- This actor stores the DIS Enumeration to class mappings and other various DIS information.
 		- **DIS Enumeration Mappings**: Contains desired actor to DIS Enumeration mappings.
 	        - _**NOTE:**_ The actors tied to DIS Enumerations have to implement the DIS Interface supplied by the GRILL DIS for Unreal plugin and also should have a DIS Component attached to them.
 Implement the DIS Interface functions to return the